reece-bennett/thaumcraft-helper/Readme.md

  - Javadoc
  - Gui with aspect and intermediate step selection
  - Connections output which scrolls to keep the most recent output in view
+ - Fill comboBoxes with aspect names
+ - Maybe just icons that you can click?
+(Left click and right click to get start/end.
+Also tooltips with name of aspect or names below maybe)